TallahasseeCollegiate Academy

 What are the lunch options provided?

 TCA will provide school lunches through a food delivery service that is in compliance with all food specifications as outlined by the National School Lunch Program.
 Families who wish to apply for free and reduced lunch will do so upon enrollment.
-The TCC student union has several healthy options for lunch.
+The TSC student union has several healthy options for lunch.
 Once students take their first dual enrollment class, they will have the ability to leave the High School building and opt to partake in the options offered at the newly renovated student union.

 Will students receive a computer or device on loan for school work?